Welcome! If you’re looking for free, full-length letters from the Easter Bunny to print for your child, you’ve come to the right page.

 We hope you enjoy our letters… and that you and your family have a wonderful Easter this year.

-All our full-length Easter Bunny letters are written and illustrated by Leone Annabella Betts.
-Because they’re a free resource, she doesn’t have the time to write as many as she would like.
-However, she does try to create new letters every couple of years.
+All our full-length Easter Bunny letters are written and illustrated by the Easter Bunny in collaboration with Leone Annabella Betts.
+Because they’re a free resource, she doesn’t have the time to help write as many as she would like.
+However, she does try to sit down with the Easter Bunny and create new letters every couple of years.

 If you want to support us and help us make more free resources, the best way to do so is to tell your friends about our website.
 Thank you. x